gb-archive/infinity-gbc/README.md

 export PATH=$PATH:/home/user/tmp/sdk/gbz80-gb/2.1.5/bin
 ```

-Copy all the `.pag` files from a Windows build into `resource/ext` of the infinity dir.
+Copy all the `.pag` files from a Windows build into the `resource` dir of the infinity dir.

 Build the game!